sentinelweb/processink/speecher/README.md

 A tool that can be used to create SRT files of individual words in a video from the downloaded SRT files.

 ## Generator
-A tool that can be used to re-sequence the subtitles to from new speech.
+A tool that can be used to re-sequence the subtitles to form new speech.

-At the time of writing the Generator tool can hang a bit. :/ - it does work tho ...
+At the time of writing the Generator tool can hang a bit. :/ - it does work tho ... (woriking on it)

 ### Example